 London South Bank University, Feb-March 2017: visiting lecturer, Digital Journalism course

 Data4Change, Beirut, November 2016: workshop participant

-Kunstuniversität Linz, Austria, 2016 and 2017: visiting lecturer in data visualisation
+Kunstuniversität Linz, Austria, 2016 and 2017: visiting lecturer / course leader

-School of Machines, Making and Make-Believe, November 2015, Berlin: instructor on workshop about using data in artworks
+School of Machines, Making and Make-Believe, November 2015, Berlin: workshop instructor

 Initial concepts: working with you to develop creative briefs suitable for graphic presentation